Shacharit: For the Twilight People

 In Judaism, trans people are often represented by twilight due to its liminal properties.
 This siddur focuses in on poetry about transness, divinity, and love for G!d.
 Shacharit is "dawn", the prayers for when a Jew wakes up every morning.
 This is specifically for weekday and having no minyan.
 Alongside beautiful traditional liturgy, is original poetry by me, and all photography is mine as well.
 Liberties were taken with translation of Psalms, ancient poems, to give a more gender-expansive role to G!d.
 I hope this could aid someone in their prayers, or at least speak to the sense of connection to the Divine.

-Rated 5.0 out of 5 stars
+Rating | Rated 5.0 out of 5 stars (2 total ratings) |

-Tagsjewish, judaism, LGBTQIA, poems, poetry, prayer, religion, shacharit, spirituality, Transgender
+Tags | jewish, judaism, LGBTQIA, poems, poetry, prayer, religion, shacharit, spirituality, Transgender |

 Install instructions